MicrosoftDocs/learn/learn-pr/wwwl-data-ai/extract-insights-from-videos-with-video-indexer-service/includes/3-upload-index-videos.md

 The environment for this exercise will make use of Visual Studio Code as the editor.
 Depending on the programming language you choose, the setup will differ.
 Follow the steps outlined here to configure your local computer for completion of the exercises.

 1. Install [Visual Studio Code](https://code.visualstudio.com/) for your operating system.

-### Python

-1. If you will be completing your coding with Python, ensure you have a [Python environment](https://www.python.org/downloads/) installed locally.
+1. If you will be completing your coding with **Python**, ensure you have a [Python environment](https://www.python.org/downloads/) installed locally.
-1. Once you have Python installed, you will need to [install the extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) for VS Code.
+1. Once you have **Python** installed, you will need to [install the extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) for VS Code.

-### C#

-1. If you will be using C# as your code language, start by installing the latest [.NET Core](https://docs.microsoft.com/dotnet/core/install/windows?tabs=netcore31) package for your platform.
+1. If you will be using **C#** as your code language, start by installing the latest [.NET Core](https://docs.microsoft.com/dotnet/core/install/windows?tabs=netcore31) package for your platform.
 You can choose Windows, Linux, or macOS from the drop-down on this page.
-1. Once you have .NET Core installed, you will need to add the C# Extension to VS Code.
+1. Once you have .NET Core installed, you will need to add the **C# Extension** to VS Code.
 Select the **Extensions** option in the left nav pane, or press **CTRL+SHIFT+X** and enter C# in the search dialog.

 With your environment setup, you are now ready to begin the coding exercise.